 Yet, there are many insurance companies who go one step further and choose to invest heavily in digital health start-ups betting on their even more widespread use in the future.
 This strategy could prove to be fruitful in the future, as they are combining insurance companies’ expertise with innovative solutions.
 But this is just one business model next to many on the buzzing health insurance market.

-Disruptive start-ups or companies with new healthcare solutions are ready to transform the stage, as well, while huge international Here, I collected the most promising start-ups and innovative solutions of the health insurance scene.
+Disruptive start-ups or companies with new healthcare solutions are ready to transform the stage, as well, while huge international enterprises might lag behind caught up in their own workflows.
+Here, I collected the most promising start-ups and innovative solutions of the health insurance scene.

 1) Oscar Health

 Oscar is a New York-based health insurance company with more than 40,000 users that has employed technology, design, and data to humanize healthcare since 2013.
 The venture was founded with the vision of “changing the user interface of health insurance”.
 This means health care plans and benefits that are easy to understand, tools such as smartwatches and fitness monitors that save you time and discounted health insurance premiums.
 Oscar is already available in New York, New Jersey, Texas, and California.

 Its user-friendly website allows subscribers to track and manage medical bills, while Oscar collects data from customers’ visits with doctors, analyzes how much they cost and offers the results.
 Moreover, their patients in the US get Amazon gift cards as rewards for achieving their daily goals as measured by Fitbit wearables.
 As a great success for the innovative health insurance start-up, in June 2017 Cleveland Clinic and Oscar announced, they are teaming up on a new health plan.